santoshilam/Discipline_Specific_Guidance_for_DMPs/content/3_chapter/chapter3.md

 # Case study 3: Design of working/living environment

+Author: Yan Wang

 ## Researcher's voice

 This project aims to assess important elements in a combined working/living environment during the pandemic and create customized design for different user groups.
 This project will adopt a combined participatory approach in data collection and design of working/living environment:
-- Collect social media images of working/living environment, online focus group / survey.
+- Collect social media images of working/living environment, online focus group/survey.
 - Iterative design/evaluation process of the working/living environment via participatory virtual reality (VR) experiment.

 ## Data perspective